gustavokoichi/gustavokoichi/README.md

 ### Hi there.
 I'm Gustavo Koichi and I...

-- 👉 Changing carrers from tourism specialist to programming.
+- 👉 Changing carrers from tourism specialist to I.T area.
-- 💻 Currently learning: Python.
+- 💻 Currently learning: Python and LLM.
 - 🌎 Languages: BR/EN.
 - 🤣 Fun fact: I'm descendent from japanese (Sansei), but cannot speak japanese at all.